 How can I receive a vaccine against monkeypox?

-If you are eligible for vaccination, call your CLSC/Nursing Station, ask for a Public Health nurse or COVID nurse and ask for a vaccine.
+If you are eligible for vaccination, call your CLSC/Nursing station, ask for your public health nurse or COVID nurse and ask for a vaccine.
 It is available in every community.
-You can see any healthcare provider you trust: services are confidential.
+You can see any caretaker you trust: services are confidential.

 What should I do if I think I have monkeypox?

-If you think you have monkeypox or have symptoms, you should call your CLSC/Nursing Station and ask for an appointment.
+If you think you have or have had symptoms similar to monkeypox, you should call your CLSC/Nursing station and ask for an appointment.

-Tests are available to confirm.
-People with monkeypox can prevent transmission to others with basic measures, such as self-isolating, wearing a mask and covering skin lesions until healed.
+Tests are available to confirm the diagnosis.
+People who have monkeypox can prevent transmission to others with simple measures.

-Anyone with monkeypox symptoms should seek advice from a healthcare provider immediately.
+Anyone who has symptoms that could be monkeypox should seek advice from a health care provider immediately.

 What should I do if I think I have been in contact with someone who has monkeypox?

 Asymptomatic contacts may be offered a smallpox vaccine to prevent the disease.
 They may continue with routine daily activities.
-Symptom monitoring is recommended for a period of 21 days since the last contact with monkeypox.
-Contacts who show symptoms should call their CLSC/Nursing Station.
+Symptoms monitoring is recommended for a period of 21 days since the last contact with monkeypox.
+Contacts who show symptoms should call their CLSC/Nursing station.

 Is Nunavik at risk?

-Transmission to large groups in Nunavik is unlikely.
+Transmission to large groups in Nunavik is very unlikely.
 Early detection of the presence of monkeypox in a community can help limit the spread in small groups close to the infected person.
-The NRBHSS is monitoring the outbreak and informing clinics.
-The situation is not a major concern, but it is a good idea to monitor.
+The NRBHSS is monitoring the outbreak, informing the clinics.
+We are not concerned by the situation.